dart-lang/site-www/src/_guides/packages.md

   intl: ^0.17.0
 ```

-Rather than editing the pubspec manually,
+To update the `pubspec.yaml` file, without manual editing,
-you can also add a dependency by running a `dart` tool command.
+you can run `dart pub add` command.
-This adds a dependency on `vector_math`:
+The following example adds a dependency on `vector_math`.

 ```terminal
 $ dart pub add vector_math